ivlin/GraphIt/README.md

 ## Development

-GraphIt is a web application done in Java using the Canvas,
+GraphIt is a web application done in Java using Canvas and JavaFX.

 ## Download

 Download it by running:

-SSH

-`git clone git@github.com:ivlin/GraphIt.git`

 HTTPS